khrj/apk-backup/README.md

 # ApkBackup
-Lets you backup Apks from your phone and restore to them later
+Lets you backup Apks from your phone and restore them later

 # Usage
 ## Backup